Column Space Calculator

 Welcome to Omni's column space calculator, where we'll study how to determine the column space of a matrix.
-The whole process is quite similar to how we calculate the rank of a matrix, but, if you're new to the topic, don't worry!
+The whole process is quite similar to how we calculate the rank of a matrix (we did it at our matrix rank calculator), but, if you're new to the topic, don't worry!
 We'll slowly go through all the theory and provide you with some examples.
 And we will not only find the column space, we'll give you the basis for the column space as well!

 So sit back, pour yourself a nice cup of tea, and let's get to it!